-During the first quarter of 2017, for diversification reasons, E-L Financial reallocated the assets managed from one of the global investment managers.
-This caused higher investment portfolio turnover in 2017 compared to the current year resulting in higher income taxes paid during 2018.
+Operating cash flows for 2019 increased \$64 million over the prior year partly due to increases in dividends received from Empire Life and United and a reduction in income taxes paid in 2019.
+During the first quarter of 2017, for diversification reasons, E-L Financial re-allocated the assets managed from one of the global investment managers.
+This caused a higher investment portfolio turnover in 2017 compared to the 2019 and 2018 period, resulting in higher income taxes paid during 2018 compared to 2019.